-- 1 The Board of Directors should be operated efficiently and rationally to ensure the best management decisions are made in the interests of the company and its shareholders. - 2 To enhance the efficient operation of the Board of Directors and to ensure the professional execution of specific functions, the Board has established an ESG Committee and an Audit Committee, both of which are composed of Outside directors./li> - 3 IThe Board of Directors is scheduled to hold regular meetings seven times a year, in principle, and may convene extraordinary meetings as needed for urgent matters.
+- 1 The Board of Directors should be operated efficiently and rationally to ensure the best management decisions are made in the interests of the company and its shareholders. - 2To enhance the efficient operation of the Board of Directors and to ensure the professional execution of specific functions, the Board has established an ESG Committee and an Audit Committee, both of which are composed of non-executive directors. - 3 The Board of Directors is scheduled to hold regular meetings seven times a year, in principle, and may convene extraordinary meetings as needed for urgent matters.
 To facilitate the smooth operation of the Board, regulations outlining the Board's authority, responsibilities, and operating procedures are established and implemented.

-Audit Body
+Audit Systems